stravo1/firefly/README.md

-# Firecart - Free Shopify Alternative
+# Firefly - Free Shopify Alternative

 ## Overview
 This repository provides a fully implemented backend for an e-commerce platform built on Firebase, designed as a flexible alternative to Shopify.
 It allows developers to focus on building the actual store frontend without worrying about backend complexities such as authentication, product management, orders, and payments.